apigee/api-platform-samples/learn-edge/fault-handling-2/README.md

 # The order in which fault rules execute

-In this sample, we illustrate that fault rules have a specific order in which they execute.
-TL;DR: The last fault rule that evaluates to TRUE in a chain of rules is the one that executes.
+In this Learn Edge example, we illustrate that Fault Rules have a specific order in which they execute.
+As you'll see, the **last** fault rule that evaluates to **true** in a chain of rules is the one that executes.
+This is an important pattern that trips up a lot of new Apigee Edge developers.
+This example builds on the example in [fault-handling-1](../fault-handling-1/README.md).

 ### Prerequisites